New Excavation At Pompeii Uncovers Victim Crushed By Massive Rock

 "That, along with the fact that traces of a harness in valuable iron and bronze were found by its head, suggests that the animal was a specially bred parade horse, probably of considerable value."

 The horse died during the eruption, and its body was surrounded by volcanic ash.
-After the ash hardened the corpse decayed and left behind a horse-shaped cavity.
+After the ash hardened the corpse decayed and left behind a horse-shape cavity.

 Archaeologists have previously made plaster casts of human victims, as well as a pig and a dog, The Local writes, but this was the first complete horse cast.